Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

-Next, we consider a Lie algebroid $A$ over $M$, and construct a deformation of the Poisson sigma model compatible with the Lie algebroid structure $A$.\footnote{Note that we assume that $A$ is independent of a Poisson bivector field $\pi$.} In physical language, the compatible deformation is obtained by a 'gauging' procedure of the action functional.
-We consider the extra mapping space $\Map(T\Sigma, A)$ and introduce new fields, $A = A^a e_a \in \Omega^1(\Sigma, X^*A)$ and $Y = Y_a e^a \in \Gamma(\Sigma, X^*A^*)$, where $e_a$ is a basis of $A$ and $e^a$ is the dual basis of $A^*$.
-Then, the total space is extended to $\Map(T\Sigma, T^*M \oplus A)$.
-We consider the following action functional adding $S_A$ to \eqref{PSM},
+Constructing the gauged Poisson sigma model, we introduce a Lie algebroid $A$ over $M$, and construct a deformation of the Poisson sigma model which incorporates the structure of $A$\footnote{Note that $A$ is assumed to be independent of a Poisson structure $\pi$.}.
+Physically, this corresponds to 'gauging' procedure. \cite{Hull:1990ms, Zucchini:2008cg} To do this, we extend the space of vector bundle morphisms $\Hom(T\Sigma, A)$ to the space to $\Hom(T\Sigma, T^*M \oplus A)$.
+New fields $W = W^a e_a \in \Omega^1(\Sigma, X^*A)$ and $Y = Y_a e^a \in \Gamma(\Sigma, X^*A^*)$ are introduced, where $e_a$ and $e^a$ are local basis of each space, respectively.